 Bristol Women's Mentoring Network

 Bristol Women's Mentoring Network was first launched in February 2019 as part of the University's commitment to eradicate the gender pay gap and to create gender equality in our workplace.
-Since launching the programme, we have had two successful cohorts and despite the disruption of the pandemic, there has been positive feedback from those that took part in a mentoring relationship over the last year with mentoring relationships helping with work-life balance, wellbeing, developing interpersonal skills and more.
+Since launching the programme, we have had five successful cohorts, and there has been positive feedback from those that took part in a mentoring relationship that the relationships have helped with work-life balance, wellbeing, developing interpersonal skills and more.
 We would encourage all eligible mentees and mentors to join the scheme and benefit from the power of connecting with others.

 A warm welcome to The Bristol Women’s Mentoring Network from Professor Judith Squires, Deputy Vice Chancellor and Provost